jenseng/gerrit-tranquility/README.md

 # Gerrit Tranquility

-Script 'n stuff to make your Gerrit experience more enjoyable
+Scripts 'n stuff to make your Gerrit experience more enjoyable

 ## Comment Filter